 This series remains a family favorite – including the newest movie, Kingdom of the Crystal Skull, which some people kind of panned but which we loved.

 (Funnily, for all that Indiana Jones hates snakes, Harrison Ford actually has a lot of experience working with reptiles and other generally creepy things; he even has a species of spider and a species of ant named after him, a rather dubious honor!)

 Anyway, like with Han Solo, Lego Indiana Jones is also a favorite of Ashar’s especially.
 We don’t have his minifigure, but we do have his Wii game!

 Meanwhile, I’ve been watching the Indiana Jones series with a new eye now that I’m taking the Archaeology’s Dirty Little Secrets class through Coursera.
 Seeing that portrayal of archaeology is pretty different than the real job, but it still makes for good watching!

 Read more about Harrison Ford

 Ideas for discussion

-We’ve been talking a lot about archaeology as it relates to my online course, which Sarah has been auditing with me.
+We’ve been talking a lot about archaeology as it relates to my online course, which Ashar has been auditing with me.
 Thinking about the Indiana Jones series really brought up a lot of questions that we’ve worked through.

 - Who owns the past?
 Can a person or an organization or a country “own” something like a historic site?